cosibot/cosibot-international/bot/languages/en/data/nlu.md

 ## intent:test_who

 - Can I be tested?
+- Can I be tested for coronavirus?
+- Can I be tested for covid?
+- How do I get tested?
+- How do I get tested for coronavirus?
-- How do I get tested
+- How do I get tested for covid?
 - Who can be tested for coronavirus?
 - Who can be tested for covid?
 - Who can be tested?